sales@effectrode.com

 Sum of Parts

-The bassline is the backbone of the Doctor Who theme, driving it headlong like a runaway steam locomotive thundering along an endless, unknown tunnel.
-For detailed look on the music score itself it’s definitely worth taking a look at “The Definitive Guide to the Dr Who Theme Music”.
+The bassline is the backbone of the Doctor Who theme, driving it headlong like a runaway steam locomotive thundering along an endless, dark tunnel into the unknown.
+For detailed look on the music score itself it’s worth taking a look at “The Definitive Guide to the Dr Who Theme Music”.
 The theme is built up from the bassline and several other tracks.

 1. The plucked string bassline